|Member Since:||December 7, 2017|

 Below is my "official bio", so you can see what I've been up to...

-Susanna Klein is assistant professor of violin and coordinator of strings at her alma mater, Virginia Commonwealth University.
+Susanna Klein is Associate Professor of violin and coordinator of strings at her alma mater, Virginia Commonwealth University.
 Originally from Stuttgart, Germany, she has enjoyed a varied career as a violinist, educator and innovator on the East Coast.
 She has performed in orchestra and chamber music settings in Germany, France, Switzerland, Italy and Israel as well as throughout the United States.
 Currently she serves as violinist with both Trio 826, based in Iowa, and the trailblazer group Atlantic Chamber Ensemble (ACE) in Richmond.
 ACE has garnered national attention through its novel connections to audiences, recently detailed in Chamber Music Magazine.